 When and where?

 Aiming to complete first round of scans before race season kicks off, then next round at end season.
-Dates TBC pending race calendar and what suits majority cyclists.
+Travel expenses up to max limit for each visit.